wootfish/eli.sohl.com/drafts/theseus-revamp.md

 [^2]: Many, including Moore, expect the law to hold until around 2025; if this sliding threshold turns out to be a bad choice, it can always be re-evaluated down the road and adjusted -- as long as majority consensus is reached among network peers (or, in many cases, among the people developing those peers' Theseus clients).

-## Proof-of-Work for Storing Data
+# Proof-of-Work for Storing Data

+This is the other big idea.
 I'm still thinking this one through, and I've been going back and forth on it for a long time.
 Here's where I'm at so far.

 If malicious peers decided to just store a tremendous amount of data on the network, what would we do about it?
 They're not doing anything wrong, per se -- after all, a DHT is meant to store data, so they're using it as intended -- they're